matthiask/django-imagefield/README.rst

 - Generating images on-demand inside rendering code is made hard on purpose.
 Instead, images are generated when models are saved and also by running the management command ``process_all_imagefields``.
+- django-imagefield does not depend on a fast storage or a cache to be and stay fast.

 Replacing existing uses of django-versatileimagefield requires the following steps: